 - more self-service options opened up when a business could put its FAQ online

-- social many-to-many tools like Facebook, Twitter, and online forums
+- social many-to-many tools like Facebook, Twitter, and online communities

 While phone is still the primary channel customers use to interact with customer support departments, its predominance is decreasing along with email.
 Other channels, meanwhile, are growing in use.
 An Aberdeen report from 2009 estimates that phone and email communication has decreased from 73% of customer communication to 59% over the past two years.